 As we know, the Internet of Things (IoT) is revolutionizing companies by connecting all of their assets to operating systems through applications.
 Most IoT applications can be grouped around four types of functions: sensing, communication, computing, and actuation.

 A single device does not usually support all the capabilities, so until now most systems used end devices to sense the environment, communication and network responsibilities were assumed by gateways, and computing was usually performed in a centralized cloud-like server, that sent the information generated, during processing to selected devices that later acted as executors.

-However, this centralized computing model is not efficient for compute-intensive and time-critical applications such as Energy and Grid Operators, Utility Sector, the Water Industry as well as companies with critical asset for instance
+However, this centralized computing model is not efficient for compute-intensive and time-critical applications such as Energy and Grid Operators, the Water Industry as well as companies with the critical assets for instance.

-Now with Edge Computing Platforms like the one of Barbara's, edge nodes are used to enable distributed intelligence in the Industrial IoT.
-Not only Edge Mesh is the new paradigm for distributed intelligence, it also enables "self-healing" capability, so that if a node fails in communication it can reroute around it, allowing the network to continue operating, and thus, increasing reliability.
+Now with Edge Computing Platforms like Barbara´s Industrial Edge edge nodes are used to enable distributed intelligence in the Industrial IoT.
+Not only Edge Mesh is the new paradigm for distributed intelligence, but it also enables "self-healing" capability, so that if a node fails in communication it can reroute around it, allowing the network to continue operating, and thus, increasing reliability.